 Safaris to Bigodi Wetland, Kibale Forest

-These pre-planned kibale safaris are all-inclusive and can be customized to meed any traveler’s demands.
+These pre-planned Kibale safaris and Bigodi wetland Sanctuary are all-inclusive and can be customized to meet any traveler’s demands.

 Bigodi Wetland Sanctuary